-A heuristic evaluation is a usability analysis of a site that you perform yourself – not by running a site past any paying customers.
+A heuristic evaluation is a usability analysis of a site that you perform yourself.
 Essentially, you have a checklist (comprising the heuristics) that you run through – and then you take the findings from that checklist and translate them into actionable, revenue-generating design decisions.

 Here are some typical things you do in a heuristic evaluation:

 - Perform a checkout with a real credit card.
 (Refund yourself later, of course.)

 - Search the site for products that fit a specific criteria.

 - Tweak sliders for a custom plan selector.

 - Run through these same tasks in a variety of browsers, on a variety of different device types, under a variety of network conditions.

 Most team members never bother doing these things after initial setup.
 And a store’s checkout form can aggressively leak revenue with random, pernicious bugs that exist only in contexts that you never bothered testing.
 Taking the time to run through common tasks can surface all sorts of conversion-killing bugs.

 Heuristic evaluations are one of those things that you can do with a budget of $0 and no executive support.
 You can take the results of these, share them internally, and make a strong economic case for higher-touch optimization efforts.

 While it’s awesome that you can do this sort of thing yourself, there remains no substitute for similar sorts of tests with real-world, paying customers.
 Usability testing & interviewing happen in conjunction with heuristic evaluations, not instead of them.
 But heuristic evaluations are great for making the case for research-driven optimization.